 The dissertation begins with a review of research literature and a discussion of political theory concerning the interrelation between non-democratic regimes, repression and welfare policy.
-Most importantly the interaction of repressive measures with welfare state measures is discussed within the theoretical framework.
+Most importantly, the interaction of repressive measures with welfare state measures is discussed within the theoretical framework.
 A brief depiction of the historical development of welfare policy under Walter Ulbricht from 1949 to 1971 follows; it outlines important events and influences on the GDR in this period.
-The main part, social policy under Erich Honecker from 1971-1989, is divided into three large chapters.
-Each one of the two first chapters reviews the development of welfare measures in Berlin within a time period of approximately ten years.
-It takes an in-depth look at the housing sector and the health care sector as well as the provisions for mothers and for elderly citizens.
-In the 1970s both the housing sector and the health sector grew rapidly; in the 1980s only the housing sector continued to receive large-scale investment.
-The division in two consecutive large chapters allows for a more contrastive view of the two time periods that avoids ahistorical observations.
+The main part, social policy under Erich Honecker from 1971-1989, is divided into three chapters.
+The first two chapters review the development of welfare measures in Berlin within a time period of approximately ten years.
+They take an in-depth look at the housing sector and the health care sector as well as the provisions for mothers and for elderly citizens.
+In the 1970s, both the housing sector and the health sector grew rapidly; whereas in the 1980s, only the housing sector continued to receive large-scale investment.
+The division into consecutive large chapters allows for a more contrastive view of the two time periods, which avoids ahistorical observations.
 Each chapter reviews the effect of the welfare measures on the stability of the GDR’s political system.
 The third chapter deals with the development of the GDR’s economy and how this affected the implementation of welfare measures.
 The question ‘What role did the welfare state play in the demise of the GDR?’ is central here.
-The answer to the question is given by comparing the welfare state costs with other costs and by putting them into perspective with the overall performance of the GDR’s economy.
-As a result the ultimate reason for the GDR’s demise must be seen in its inefficient planned economy overall rather than just the welfare state expenses.
+By comparing the welfare state costs with other costs and by putting them into perspective with the overall performance of the GDR’s economy this question can be answered.
+As a result, the ultimate reason for the GDR’s demise must be seen as being due to / as a result of / as caused by inefficient economic planning rather than just the welfare state expenses.

-The study shows the complexity of the interaction of welfare policy and repression in a non-democratic regime and argues for a more detailed and differentiated view of the GDR.
-The structures the GDR had built up allowed it to exist for 40 years.
-Although the GDR relied in its last years almost entirely on repressive measures to maintain the status quo of the rule of the communist party, the welfare measures Honecker had introduced in 1971 cannot be simply dismissed as ineffective and overly costly.
-Rather, the GDR’s planned economy and the “sclerotic” political system caused major problems in almost every aspect of daily life.
-Without a well-functioning economic system the welfare measures were no longer sustainable, yet at the same time they were considered by the majority of the population to be at the core of the state’s economic and social policy; it had become a central part of the ruling party’s political agenda.
-The inability of the GDR’s leadership to undertake much-needed reforms in the field of economic and social policy eventually led to the demise of East German communism: when the GDR collapsed in 1989 it had become virtually ungovernable and unsalvageable.
+The study shows the complexity of the interaction between welfare policy and repression in a non-democratic regime, and argues for a more detailed and differentiated view of the GDR.
+The structures built up in the GDR had allowed it to exist for 40 years.
+Although the GDR relied in its last years almost entirely on repressive measures to maintain the status quo of the rule of the communist party, the welfare measures Honecker had introduced in 1971 cannot simply be dismissed as ineffective and overly costly.
+Rather, the GDR’s planned economy and the ‘sclerotic’ political system () caused major problems in almost every aspect of daily life.
+Without a well-functioning economic system the welfare measures were no longer sustainable, yet at the same time they were considered by the majority of the population to be at the core of the state’s economic and social policy. it had become a central part of the ruling party’s political agenda.
+The inability of the GDR’s leadership to undertake much-needed reforms in the field of economic and social policy eventually led to the demise of East German communism and consequently, when the GDR collapsed in 1989, it had become virtually ungovernable and unsalvageable.

 Key words